|Pilot 2nd Lt. Arthur F. Cain, Jr., O-814648 (MIA / KIA) Bath, ME

 Built by Republic at the Indiana Division of Republic Aviation in

 Evansville, IN.
 Constructor Number 959.
 Delivered to the U. S. Army.
-Disassembled and shipped overseas to the South-West Pacific and reassembled.
+Disassembled and shipped overseas to the Pacific and reassembled.

 Assigned to the 5th Air Force, 58th Fighter Group, 69th Fighter Squadron.
 When lost engine R-2800-63 serial number 42-125818.
 Machine gun serial numbers unknown.